Center for Hellenic Studies (Podgorica, Montenegro)

 All participants (except invited speakers) are required to register through the registration form and pay their registration fees.
 Participants wishing to present a paper should include an abstract (max 200 words) in their registration form.
 In case of technical issues, participation applications (including title, name, address, affiliation) and abstracts can be sent via email to email@example.com.
 All participants will be notified by e-mail regarding the status of their submission.

 The deadline for submission of abstracts is 1st March 2019.
+Deadline extended to 15 May 2019.
 Registration fees and payment instructions can be found here.

 The Organizing Committee reserves the right to accept or reject papers that do not comply with the academic standards of the Conference.
 Selected full papers will be published in the proceedings after the Conference.